PaloAltoNetworks/docusaurus-openapi-docs/README.md

 - **Fast:** Convert large OpenAPI specs into MDX docs in seconds. 🔥
 - **Stylish:** Based on the same [Infima styling framework](https://infima.dev/) that powers the Docusaurus UI.
 - **Flexible:** Supports single, multi and _even micro_ OpenAPI specs.
+- **Extensible:** Recognizes common vendor extensions for customizing your docs.
+See [Supported Vendor Extensions](#supported-vendor-extensions) for details.

 ## Compatibility Matrix